Gerard John Schaefer: Death

 On December 3, 1995, Schaefer was found stabbed to death on the floor of his cell.
-He had been stabbed over forty times about the face, head, neck and body, with his throat also being slashed, his right eye destroyed, and several ribs fractured.
+He had been stabbed over forty times around the face, head, neck and body, with his throat also being slashed, his right eye destroyed, and several ribs fractured.
 His body was discovered after a fellow inmate informed staff of his death.

 According to prison officials and prosecutors, a 32-year-old fellow inmate named Vincent Faustino Rivera had killed Schaefer following an argument over who received the final cup of hot water from a dispenser days prior to his murder.
 Rivera was convicted of Schaefer's murder in 1999; he received 53 years and ten months' imprisonment added to the sentence of life plus twenty years he was already serving for a double homicide committed in Tampa in 1990.
 Rivera never confessed to the crime nor gave any motive for the murder.
 It is suspected Schaefer was killed for being a prison informant, as in the year prior to his murder other inmates had repeatedly thrown human waste at him and twice set his cell on fire.
 Reportedly, Schaefer's classification officer confirmed that he was murdered in a direct response to his leaking confidential information to authorities pertaining to a well-respected and powerful inmate.
 (Note: London has also stated she believes Schaefer was likely murdered for repeatedly informing on fellow inmates to authorities.
 Schaefer had previously made multiple statements to London to the effect that he used his status as a "death row law clerk" to obtain confidential information from inmates.
 In efforts to curry favor with authorities, he then provided this confidential information to the prosecutor's office and in return received privileges such as more comfortable living conditions.
 This divulged information was then used against the inmates at their trials.)